TsingZ0/ICE6405P-260-M01/docs/Lab1/README.md

 ## Migration

-Environment

-- Host1(192.168.1.207) is running Ubuntu 20.04.1 on bare metal.
-- Host2(192.168.1.131) is running Ubuntu 20.04.3 in Hyper-V hypervisor.
+We want to migrate VM1 to VM2, so VM2 listen for incoming "PUSH" operation.

-The virtual disk is stored at a NFS shared path `$SHARED_PATH/centos_disk_0.img`, which is accessible for two hosts.
+In real-world scenario, the virtual disk is stored at a NFS shared path `$SHARED_PATH/centos_disk_0.img`, which is accessible for two hosts.

 Enable monitor on VM1(source)